 5 or more of the above symptoms must be persistent for at least 2 weeks and the symptoms causing clinically significant distress or impairment in social, occupational, or other important areas of functioning for diagnosis to be made.
 Additionally, the symptoms must not be attributable to any kind of substance abuse or better explained by any other medical or psychiatric condition.

-DSM-5 represents a shift from the previous DSM-IV-TR (2000).
+DSM-5 represents a shift from the previous edition, DSM-IV-TR (2000).
 This required the sufferer to have a depressed mood and/or loss of interest or pleasure.
-For a diagnosis it was sufficient to have either of these symptoms in conjunction with four of a list of other symptoms that included:-
+For a diagnosis it was sufficient to have either of these symptoms in conjunction with 4 of a list of other symptoms that included:-

 - Feelings of overwhelming sadness or fear, or seeming inability to feel emotion

 - Marked decrease of interest in pleasurable activities